SuperOfficeDocs/superoffice-docs/docs/onsite/pocket-crm/system-requirements.md

 ### NetServer

 * For [direct NetServer connection][2], NetServer must be version 8.0 or higher.

-* Pocket version 8 running directly with Netserver must have remote web services.
+* Pocket version 8 running directly with NetServer must have remote web services.

 ### TLS